Cyber-Wolf-Tech/CWT-Tools/README.md

      * Changes "l" and "r" to "w" and adds a stutter with about 25% chance.
 * A zalgo (void text) tool.
      * Transforms the input text to zalgo (void) text.
+* A random name tool.
+     * Picks from a set list of names randomly.
 * A ball physics game.
      * Right Click to add an object.
 Click on an object to drag it.
 Enable multi place mode to place 4 objects at once with left click.